Improving access to environmental law data

 REFLECTION

-This was my first semester-long, cross-functional design project––while it was a challenging semester, I am so grateful for the opportunity to be part of a team that creates positively impactful technology.
+I am so grateful to have had the opportunity to be part of a team that creates socially impactful technology.
 I hope that our designs will help improve the experience of journalists, students, or anyone hoping to learn about environmental justice.

 Here are my main learnings from this project: